- img 3 loading...

 NOTE: The full documentation for Horizon is now contained inside multiple articles in the article tab.

-It contains thousands of changes and a large assortment of brand new additions.
+It contains thousands of detailed changes and a large assortment of brand new additions.
 The goal is to make Fallout's gameplay more challenging, balanced, and interesting throughout your entire playthrough.

 Horizon is created for and balanced around Survival Mode, but it can technically be played without it.
 I have included 4 optional difficulty modes so that Fallout players of all skill levels can enjoy survival mode and the changes Horizon introduces.